klee29/ckaplayground/Networking/Overall.md

   - Ex) 3 node clusters: pod -> () -> kube-proxy -> kubelet
     - service works at () point across the nodes,
     - kube-proxy create iptable rule which it's default

+- Cluster DNS: why DNS? instead of ip address?
+Let's try to assume each pod sets in same CIDR range ip address, how some service can reach to each speicifc pod? all in the same namespace? or default namespace?
+  - hostname.namepsace.type.root.ipaddress (FQDN)
+  - pod.namepsace.type.root.ipaddress (FQDN); ex) 10-1-13-3 instead of dot (.).
+- Implements DNS in Kubernetes?: check? cat >> /etc/hosts
+  - remove those entry into dns server - cat >> /etc/resolv.conf
+  - kubedns?
+CoreDNS
+    - How we set up CoreDNS?: deploy as two pods, check? cat /etc/coredns/Corefile, kubectl get configmap -n kube-system -> kubectl get service -n kube-system
+    - Even we send part of FQDN, they reponse with FQDN.